Pavankumarsp02/late_fusion_yolos_cpp/README.md

 ### There are two ways to run the entire setup.

 ### 1. Manual executing
-Publishes `vision_msgs/Detection2DArray` with bounding boxes and class IDs.
+* Publishes `vision_msgs/Detection2DArray` with bounding boxes and class IDs.
-To run the entire setup with all 3 cameras, we require 6 terminals.
+* To run the entire setup with all 3 cameras, we require 6 terminals.
+* The default commands runs on GPU, If your machine lacks one, neglect the `use_gpu:=true` from the execution command.

 Terminal 1: (Running Yolo node for camera 2)
 ```bash